nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ```
 {{< gen-cap "Code Snippet 9" "Claude Code Running Tests Against Real Database" >}}

-Shown in *Code Snippet 9*, is how Claude Code identified and fixed several issues, autonomously.
+Shown in *Code Snippet 9* is how Claude Code identified and fixed several issues autonomously.
 Some were due to schema changes we made earlier (removing `overall_score`, changing `registration_source` values).
 Others were due to data issues (duplicate speakers).
 Claude Code fixed them all without any intervention!

 > **NOTE:** One thing: "Do as I say, don't do as I do".
 Claude Code ran all the tests in YOLO mode, which meant Claude Code went ahead and made changes directly to the database without asking for confirmation.
-This is a risk of YOLO mode - always be cautious when using it with operations that affect external systems.
+This is a risk of YOLO mode; always be cautious when using it with operations that affect external systems.

 Now then, with all tests passing, we have successfully implemented the three remaining import functions autonomously!
 Let us now see if I messed up allowing Claude Code to work in YOLO mode.
-Let's test using Claude Desktop.
+We'll test using Claude Desktop.

 ---